 Flow cytometry is a powerful technique for the measurement of multiple characteristics of individual cells within heterogeneous populations.
-This review gives an overview of the technical aspects of flow cytometry and highlights some of its uses in the diagnosis of primary immunodeficiencies.
+This review gives an overview of the technical aspects of flow cytometry and highlights some of its uses in the diagnosis of primary immunodeficiencies (PIDs).
 Each of these immunodeficiencies is discussed in greater detail separately in specific topic reviews.

 A basic flow cytometer consists of five main components: a flow cell, a laser, optical components, detectors to amplify signals, and an electronics/computer system.
 With these five components, the flow cytometer is capable of performing instantaneous measurements by passing thousands of cells per second through a laser beam and capturing the emerging light from each cell as it passes through the interrogation point.
 Any suspended cell or particle ranging from 0.2 to 150 micrometers in size is suitable for analysis.
 Analyses to determine cellular characteristics, such as size, granularity, viability, and immunophenotyping, are the most common types of studies done.